audioscience/avdecc-lib/README.md

 Dependencies
 ------------

-Uses Jeff Koftinoff's packet processing library.
+Uses Jeff Koftinoff's packet processing library, see <https://github.com/jdkoftinoff/jdksavdecc-c.git>
 This is a submodule that can be cloned using:

 	cd avdecc-lib
 	git submodule init
 	git submodule update

+As of March 2014, avdecc-lib is following the master branch of jdksavdecc-c (from github).

 Acknowledgements
 ----------------